 A student may declare a major any time after they become a student.
-The Declare or Change Major, Minor, Concentration or Specialization form is available in Students Forms on WebAdvisor.
-It is a Veteran's Administration requirement that students receiving VA benefits must declare their academic major during their first year of enrollment at Coker College.
+The Declare or Change Major, Minor, Concentration or Specialization form is available in Students Forms in Student Planning.
+It is a Veteran's Administration requirement that students receiving VA benefits must declare their academic major during their first year of enrollment at Coker University.